homeworkprod/elcuestionario/README.rst

 Usage
 -----

-Start the application on the command line:
+Start the application:

 .. code:: sh

-   $ ./elcuestionario.py
+   $ ./runserver.py

 It will spawn a web server on port 5000.

-Access the questionnaire by pointing your web browser to ``http://localhost:5000``.
+To access the questionnaire, point a web browser to ``http://localhost:5000``.